-The maritime sector needs to be an essential part of these solutions, and more and more companies recognize the SDGs as levers for innovation, growth, and better competitive performance.
-The SDGs also make up a powerful framework for strengthening the companies’ purpose narrative and for attracting talents, customers and investors.
-These are some of the lessons learned from UNDP’s SDG Accelerator for SMEs programme with 32 Danish industrial companies who have all used the SDGs as a driver for business innovation.
-Examples from the programme:
+The maritime sector needs to be an essential part of the solutions, and more and more companies recognize the SDGs as levers for innovation, growth, and better competitive performance.
+The SDGs also make up a powerful framework for strengthening the companies’ purpose narrative and for attracting talents, customers, and investors.
+The Maritime SDG Accelerator is built on the successful SDG Accelerators for SMEs (2018-2019), where 32 Danish industrial companies all used the SDGs as a driver for business innovation.

-The programme has three overall change objectives:
+The programme has three overall objectives:

 2. Use sustainable innovation as a basis for creating a broader understanding of how maritime companies can work with social and environmental sustainability, both locally and globally.

 3. Create a model that can inspire maritime companies outside the programme to get started with integrating the SDGs in their business.

 The participating companies will work through a tested methodology and receive guidance to develop new SDG business solutions that address the challenges embedded in the SDGs.